leonhsu95/redux-store/README.md

 ## Description

-This is a refactoring project to updated the code for a React MERN ECommerce Shop to utilise REDUX.
+This is a refactoring project to updated the code for a React MERN ECommerce Shop to utilise React Redux.
+Formerly the code uses React's useReducer, createContext and useContext Hook Methods to pass props data.
+Refactoring this using Redux allows the data to be accessed in globally by prop drilling instead of threading, that is, passing information down hierarchically through multiple components with props.

 ## Technologies